raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The TYPE-DEPENDENT DATA for the the Padding TLV is optional and is a variable length field containing non-specified values.
 A DATA LENGTH of 0 essentially provides for 4 octets of padding (the minimum amount).
-The padding data values could be all zeros or could be random data as is appropriate for the one or more TLVs preceding it.

-If compression is used in the preceding TLVs, then non-zero values for the padding octets are encouraged to thwart traffic pattern analysis.

                                                  1   1   1   1   1   1
          0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
        /                                                               /
-       /                    VARIABLE LENGTH OCTETS                     /
+       /                   VARIABLE NUMBER OF OCTETS                   /
        /                                                               /
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

+As in {{!RFC7830}} the PADDING octets SHOULD be set to 0x00.
+Other values MAY be used, for example, in cases where there is a concern that the padded message could be subject to compression before encryption.
+PADDING octets of any value MUST be accepted in the messages received.

 The Encryption Padding TLV may be included in either a DSO request, response, or both.
 If a request is received with a Encryption Padding TLV, then the response SHOULD also include an Encryption Padding TLV.

 The length of padding is intentionally not specified in this document and is a function of current best practices with respect to the type and length of data in the preceding TLVs.
+See {{?I-D.ietf-dprive-padding-policy}}

 # Session Lifecycle and Timers {#lifecycle}